I own a freehold residence in Newmarket yet invoiced for rent, why is this and what is this?

-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in a fortnight ago in what should have been a straight forward, no chain conveyancing.
-Newmarket is where the house is located.
-Is there any guidance you can give?
+I've recently found out that there is a flying freehold element on a house I put an offer in a fortnight ago in what was supposed to be a quick, no chain conveyancing.
+Newmarket is the location of the property.
+What do you suggest?

 Flying freeholds in Newmarket are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Newmarket you must be sure that your lawyer goes through the deeds very carefully.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Newmarket may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even where you use a solicitor outside Newmarket you must be sure that your lawyer goes through the deeds thoroughly.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Newmarket may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 I am a negotiator for a reputable estate agency in Newmarket where we have witnessed a number of flat sales jeopardised as a result of short leases.
 I have been given contradictory information from local Newmarket conveyancing solicitors.
 Please can you shed some light as to whether the owner of a flat can commence the lease extension process for the purchaser on completion of the sale?